-Where these rights exist, they can form the subject matter for a contractual licence to training data, e.g. an IP licence and/ or know-how licence.
+Where these rights exist, they can form the subject matter for a contractual licence to training data, e.g. an IP licence and/or knowhow licence.
 The English courts have also recognised that it is possible to impose contractual restrictions on access to, use and disclosure of data even where that data is not protected by other rights.
 Training data can therefore also be licensed on a purely contractual basis under English law.
 The possibility of granting a purely contractual licence does not however give rise to some general right of "ownership" in the data being licensed.
 Unless they refer to intellectual property rights in the data, reference to "ownership" of data in licences may give rise to confusion as this term has no clear legal meaning under English law.
 Well-drafted data licences will commonly focus on the rights and restrictions regarding access, use and disclosure of the data and will only refer to ownership in the context of intellectual property rights in the data.
 They will also address (often complex) issues relating to access, use and disclosure of derived data which is created by the licensee using the licensed data.
+Data provisions in AI service agreements should also consider the status of meta-data which may be generated through customer interactions with the system.